rgalindor/rgalindor/_posts/2021-08-13-gdrive-from-bash.md

 Otherwise, you have the access open to `list`, `delete`, `download`, `upload`, files within your Google Drive Account.

-A very cool thing you can perform is share files with people.
-So maybe you have a `Shared with me` folder that is not visible with a simple `gdrive list`.
-To have access to such folder, you can do the following:
+You can share files with people, that is so cool.
+So maybe you have a _"Shared with me"_ folder that is not visible with a simple `gdrive list`.
+To have access to such folder, you can perform the following:

 ```bash
 gdrive list --query "sharedWithMe"